mk12/luminosity/README.md

 Image Output
 ------------

-For now, the image output format is TGA (TARGA) for its simplicity.
+For now, the image output format is TGA (Targa) for its simplicity.
 Soon, it will be PNG instead.

 If you are rendering many images, I recommend using a tool such as ImageMagick's `convert` to convert them to PNG.
 This will save a lot of space, as the TGA files are not compressed.